Smart bran asks what the research says about this byproduct of refining wheat.

 Wholewheat should mean just that; 100% of the grain with all the constituent parts in the same ratio as in the kernel.

-One half is our 100 percent whole wheat flour, with all the smart bran, lignans, vitamins and minerals.
+One half is our 100 percent wholewheat flour with all the smart bran, lignans and vitamins; and minerals too.

-The other half is described by the miller as stone-ground wholemeal; I have been on a tour of the mill.
+The other half is described on the packaging as stone-ground wholemeal; I have been on a tour of the mill.
 Everything is turned into cake flour and then some of the bran is added back.

 The deception is obvious; there is no cigar for guessing which is the real McCoy.
 One prevents large bowel disease and breast cancer; the other just makes you fat.

 Why all this about smart bran on a chiropractic website?
-Simply because our profession was born out of naturopathy, and are into better health, and that's far more than just fixing subluxations.
+Simply because our profession was born out of naturopathy, and we are into better health; that's far more than just fixing subluxations.

 Think rather of smart bran and more fibre in general in your diet.
 Remember, less that 5% of Americans enjoy the required amount of whole grain in their diets.